euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Once finished, click *Save changes* at the bottom of the page.

-**Important**: If your OiRA tool allows the user to define :ref:`measures that are already implemented <measures-in-place>`, then all the measures that you define here will be available for selection already in the Identification phase.
+**Important**: If your OiRA tool allows the user to define measures that are already implemented, then all the measures that you define here will be available for selection already in the Identification phase.
+See the respective :ref:`chapter on this kind of OiRA tool <measures-in-place>`.

+.. _custom-sector-logo:

 ====================================================
 Customizing OiRA to reflect your organisation's logo
 ====================================================

 You may customize the way the OiRA risk assessment tool will appear to end-users to let it reflect your organisation's logo.

 .. figure:: images/editor/editor_edit_sector_link.png
     :align: center